u-m-i/drawapp/README.md

 *lineToTool.js, freehandTool.js and mirrorDrawTool.js:* All tools that appear in the tool box.

 For tools to work, they have to have: a property called 'icon', which is an URI for an image for the tool icon; a property called 'name', which is a string name for the tool; and a draw function.

+### Aditional resources

+[Journal](https://docs.google.com/document/d/1YfSfQXn442uYNtxgi3IpvSF41wdDeOncpdcn3jXqh2c/edit?usp=sharing) Where all the though process is documented and almost all the planning occours - And a little bit of German for practice.

+# Peer review assignment one

 ## Task 1: Comment the lineToTool.js
 Comment the file so that another programmer can understand what it does and how it works.
 You might not have seen loadPixel and updatePixel functions before.
 Check them out in the p5 documentation and see what they do.
 Try commenting them out and seeing how it affects the running of the program (remember to uncomment the two lines again before submitting your code).